Vince-0/WebRTC_client/README.md

 1. Check browser console for error messages
 2. Verify SIP server connection settings
 3. Ensure WebRTC is enabled in your browser
 4. Check if your SIP server is properly configured for WebSocket connections
+5. Verify your SIP account credentials are correct
+6. Ensure your SIP server supports WebSocket connections